 Ouray rock climbing is right in the middle of town.
 How many places can you walk from your house or campground right to the climbing in less than 15 minutes?

 The approach is super easy, it’s right across the street from the visitors center and there’s also a great climbing area by the old skating rink.
-And as an added bonus, there are quite a few easy climbs that are good for kids or new lead climbers.
+As a bonus, there are quite a few easy climbs that are good for kids or new lead climbers.

 Reasons to Visit Ouray Colorado #2: Jeeping